DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Internals.md

   * Use case: Used in 99.99% case because it supports different types of queries
 * Hash index
   * Use case: Only applicable for == and IN type of query, does not support range query

+##### Composite index
+* Def: Multiple column builds a single index.
+MySQL lets you define indices on multiple columns, up to 16 columns.
+This index is called a Multi-column / Composite / Compound index.
+* When you need a composite index
+	- Analyze your queries first according to your use cases.
+If you see certain fields are appearing together in many queries, you may consider creating a composite index.
+	- If you are creating an index in col1 & a composite index in (col1, col2), then only the composite index should be fine. col1 alone can be served by the composite index itself since it’s a left side prefix of the index.
+	- Consider cardinality.
+If columns used in the composite index end up having high cardinality together, they are good candidate for the composite index.

+##### Unique index

 #### Data structures
 * For visualization of different data structures, please refer to https://www.cs.usfca.edu/~galles/visualization/Algorithms.html